 When daisies pied and violets blue And lady-smocks all silver-white And cuckoo-buds of yellow hue Do paint the meadows with delight

 From Love's Labour's Lost, William Shakespeare

 There is another nice garden worth visiting at the western edge of the park (that didn't fit on the map), Queen Wilhelmina's Tulip Garden, by the Dutch Windmill on JFK Drive, just before it exits the park near the ocean.

 The Dutch Windmill was built in 1902 and used to pump irrigation water for the park when in was being transformed from sand dunes.

-This is a pretty garden any time of year, but spectacular in early spring (March and into April) when a sea of brightly colored tulips blooms at the base of the windmill.
+This is a pretty garden any time of year, but spectacular in early spring (February & March) when a sea of brightly colored tulips blooms at the base of the windmill.